Mercer University-Upward Bound Celebrating Over 40 Years, Empowering Students

 Initially a boys' preparatory school named "Mercer Institute," the school at its founding consisted of a red clay farm and two hewed log cabins, valued at approximately $1,935.
 The enrollment was 39 students and tuition was $35 for the year.
 Board was provided at $8 per month, and each student was required to supply his own bedding, candles, and furniture.

 From its humble beginnings in Penfield, Mercer today is a dynamic and comprehensive center of undergraduate, graduate and professional education.
-The University has 7,300 students; 11 schools and colleges – liberal arts, law, pharmacy, medicine, business, engineering, education, theology, music, nursing and continuing and professional studies; major campuses in Macon and Atlanta; four regional academic centers across the state; a university press; two teaching hospitals; educational partnerships with Warner Robins Air Logistics Center in Warner Robins and Piedmont Healthcare in Atlanta; an engineering research center in Warner Robins; a performing arts center in Macon; and a NCAA Division I athletic program.
+The University has 8,300 students; 12 schools and colleges – liberal arts, law, pharmacy, medicine, business, engineering, education, theology, music, nursing and continuing and professional studies; major campuses in Macon and Atlanta; four regional academic centers across the state; a university press; two teaching hospitals; educational partnerships with Warner Robins Air Logistics Complex in Warner Robins and Piedmont Healthcare in Atlanta; an engineering research center in Warner Robins; a performing arts center in Macon; and a NCAA Division I athletic program.

 Its reputation for exceptional academics in an engaged learning environment continues to grow.
 For almost two decades, U.S. News & World Report has ranked Mercer among the leading universities in the South.
 The Princeton Review repeatedly ranks it in the top 10 percent of all colleges and universities in